 You can structure blog posts with headings, add videos and images, and increase blog posting frequency without worrying about cyber attacks on your site because it is hosted on Google’s secure servers.

-One of the critical differences between Blogger versus Google Sites is you can power up the site by creating custom widget areas and adding unlimited widgets.
+One of the critical differences between Blogger and Google Sites is that you can power up the site by creating custom widget areas and adding unlimited widgets.

 With Blogger, you can create a well-performing blog that scales with you.